vomnes/matcha/server/api/src/routes/profile/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: Not a valid <detail>"
 Set firstname and lastname with Title format and biography with all lower case
 Convert string format time from body to \*time.Time
+Check if the new email address (if exists) is not already used by an other user
 Update the table Users in the database with the new values
 If a new field is empty then this field won't be updated
 Return HTTP Code 200 Status OK